Platform-OS/platformos-check/docs/checks/syntax_error.md

 # Prevent Syntax Errors (`SyntaxError`)

-This check helps inform the user of Liquid syntax errors early.
+This check helps inform the user of Liquid syntax errors early, aiming to eliminate syntax errors in Liquid code.

-## Check Details
+## Examples

-This check aims to eliminate syntax errors in Liquid code.
+The following examples show code snippets that either fail or pass this check:

-:-1: Examples of **incorrect** code for this check:
+### &#x2717; Incorrect Code Example (Avoid using this):

 ```liquid
 {% include 'muffin'